truqu/elm-oauth2/README.md

                 in
                     model [ Http.send Authenticate req ]

+            -- Nothing to parse, unauthenticated
+            Err OAuth.Empty ->
+                model ! []

-            -- An error or, an authorization code has been parsed Ok _ ->
+            -- An other type of error (invalid parsing or an actual OAuth error) Err _ ->
                 model ! []
 ```